walkerke/census-r/07-spatial-analysis-census.md

 </div>

 Notable increases in tract-level working from home are found in locations like Gilbert, Scottsdale, and Tempe on the eastern side of the metropolitan area.
 That said, these results may simply be a function of overall population growth in those tracts, which means that a follow-up analysis should examine change in the share of the population working from home.
 This would require interpolating a total workforce denominator column and calculating a percentage.
 Fortunately, both interpolation methods introduced in this section will interpolate all numeric columns in an input dataset, so wide-form data or data with a summary variable acquired by **tidycensus** will work well for this purpose.

+An advantage of using either area-weighted or population-weighted areal interpolation as covered in this section is that they can be implemented entirely with data available in **tidycensus** and **tigris**.
+Some users may be interested in alternative weights using datasets not included in these packages, like land use/land cover data, or may want to use more sophisticated regression-based approaches.
+While they are not covered here, @schroeder2013 provides a good overview of these methods.

 ::: rmdwarning
 As discussed in Section \@ref(calculating-derived-margins-of-error-in-tidycensus), derived margins of error (even for sums) require special methods.
 Given the complexity of the interpolation methods covered here, direct interpolation of margin of error columns will not take these methods into account.
 Analysts should interpret such columns with caution.